Athens, Greece

 The Workshop

-In 2025, the workshops about ‘Physicochemical Analysis of Ceramics’ and ‘Physicochemical Analysis of Metal Objects’ will be hosted by the Institute of Nanoscience and Nanotechnology (INN) at the National Centre for Scientific Research ˊDemokritosˋ in Greece.
-They provide a unique opportunity for students and experts to gain comprehensive knowledge and hands-on experience on physicochemical analysis of pottery and metal objects.
+In 2026, the workshops about ‘Physicochemical Analysis of Ceramics’ and ‘Physicochemical Analysis of Metal Objects’ will be hosted by the Institute of Nanoscience and Nanotechnology (INN) at the National Centre for Scientific Research ˊDemokritosˋ in Greece.
+They provide a unique opportunity for students and experts to gain comprehensive knowledge and hands-on experience on the physicochemical analysis of pottery and metal objects.
 During the project weeks, participants will work with authentic ceramics and metal objects.
-The project includes three modules: theoretical and practical part in the physicochemical analysis of ceramics or metal objects; training, study visits to the Acropolis Museum, Byzantine and Christian Museum and excursion at the Salamina Island.
+The project includes three modules: theoretical and practical parts in the physicochemical analysis of ceramics or metal objects; training, study visits to the Acropolis Museum, Byzantine and Christian Museum and an excursion to Salamina Island.

 • get acquainted with the basic methods of documentation and physicochemical analyses of objects;